Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Adventures in Wildemount - Unwelcome Spirits.md

 ## Adventure Summary

 In the political absence of the champion chief of [[Urzin]], [[Sunbreaker Olomon]], the village’s proud and protective acting leader is [Ogre Lord Buhfal II](https://www.dndbeyond.com/monsters/ogre-lord-buhfal-ii).
 Buhfal seeks to resolve the plight of the missing warlock, [Bol’bara](https://www.dndbeyond.com/monsters/bolbara), which he worries will threaten the frail alliances among the village’s restless goblinoids.
 He and his advisors suspect the nearby imperial outpost at Fort Venture has something to do with Bol’bara’s fate.
-However, Buhfal knows that goblinoids advancing on Fort Venture will draw reprisals against [[Urzin]], so he seeks an outside group who might more easily seek the warlock there and bring her back to help safeguard the settlement.
+However, Buhfal knows that goblinoids advancing on Fort Venture will draw reprisals against Urzin, so he seeks an outside group who might more easily seek the warlock there and bring her back to help safeguard the settlement.

 At Buhfal’s behest, the characters must chart a course to the [[Brokenveil Bluffs]] with the help of a hobgoblin guide, locate Fort Venture, and extract Bol’bara.
 Unfortunately, the reckless aims of the imperial inquisitor Parson Pellinost and his lackeys work to undermine their efforts.
 Without a timely interruption, the torturous interrogation of Bol’bara will lead to her possession by Trush, her shadow demon patron—and to a series of calamitous arcane events.
 Trush’s demonic rampage will start at Fort Venture before wending its way back to [[Urzin]]—and it’s up to the adventurers to do something about it.

 ## Setup and Starting Points

 Before starting the adventure, work with your players as they talk about why their characters have come to [[Urzin]].
-Details regarding this unique settlement and its politics can be found in [chapter 3](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-gazetteer-wastes-of-[[xhorhas]]#[[Urzin]] "chapter 3").
+Details regarding this unique settlement and its politics can be found in [chapter 3](https://www.dndbeyond.com/sources/egtw/[[wildemount]]-gazetteer-wastes-of-[[xhorhas]]#Urzin "chapter 3").
 The [horizonback tortoises](https://www.dndbeyond.com/monsters/horizonback-tortoise) that give the village its mobility are detailed in [chapter 7](https://www.dndbeyond.com/sources/egtw/wildemount-bestiary#HorizonbackTortoise "chapter 7").
-Goblinoid or orc characters might be residents of [[Urzin]], but characters of other races are probably visitors to this remote settlement—and are probably feeling very much out of their element.
+Goblinoid or orc characters might be residents of Urzin, but characters of other races are probably visitors to this remote settlement—and are probably feeling very much out of their element.

 This is also a good time to figure out if the characters already know each other or if this adventure is the first time they’ve met.
 If none of the characters are goblinoids, they most likely already make up an adventuring party and have traveled to [[Urzin]] together.